Iron County, Missouri: Federal

-Missouri's two U.S. Senators are Republicans Roy Blunt and Josh Hawley.
+Missouri's two U.S. senators are Republicans Josh Hawley and Eric Schmitt.

 Hawley was elected to his first term in 2018 with 51.4 percent of the statewide vote over Democratic U.S. Senator Claire McCaskill; Iron County voters backed Hawley with 62.6 percent of the vote.

-Blunt was re-elected in 2016 with 49.3 percent of the statewide vote over Democratic Missouri Secretary of State Jason Kander, Libertarian Jonathan Dine of Riverside, Constitutionalist Fred Ryman, and Green Party candidate Johnathan McFarland; Iron County voters supported Blunt with over 55 percent of the vote.
+Roy Blunt was re-elected in 2016 with 49.3 percent of the statewide vote over Democratic Missouri Secretary of State Jason Kander, Libertarian Jonathan Dine of Riverside, Constitutionalist Fred Ryman, and Green Party candidate Johnathan McFarland; Iron County voters supported Blunt with over 55 percent of the vote.

 All of Iron County is included in Missouri's 8th Congressional District and is currently represented by Republican Jason T. Smith of Salem in the U.S. House of Representatives.
 Smith won a special election on Tuesday, June 4, 2013, to complete the remaining term of former Republican U.S. Representative Jo Ann Emerson of Cape Girardeau.
 Emerson announced her resignation a month after being reelected with over 70 percent of the vote in the district.
 She resigned to become CEO of the National Rural Electric Cooperative.

 Political culture

 Historically, Iron County has been one of the most reliably Democratic counties in Missouri.
 Located in the Lead Belt region of the state, mining has been important to the county's economy.
 It was one of only three predominantly rural counties in Missouri to vote for Barack Obama in 2008 (nearby Washington and Ste.
 Genevieve counties being the other two).
 Like much of the rest of the state's rural areas, the county saw a rapid rightward swing starting in 2000, when George W. Bush became the first Republican since 1984 (and the second since 1972) to carry it, after Bill Clinton had carried it in 1996 by over twenty points.
-Apart from the interruption in 2008, the Republican vote share has, as of 2020, grown in every subsequent election.
+Apart from the interruption in 2008, the Republican vote share has, as of 2024, grown in every subsequent election.
 At the local and state levels, however, Iron County still remains quite Democratic.
 At the same time Romney won Iron County by 15 points in 2012, all Democratic statewide candidates Jay Nixon (Governor), Claire McCaskill (U.S. Senator), Jason Kander (Secretary of State), Chris Koster (Attorney General), and Clint Zweifel (State Treasurer) carried Iron County by healthy margins; Peter Kinder (Lieutenant Governor) was the only other statewide Republican to win Iron County alongside Romney, and even then, the margin of victory was smaller than in most other rural counties.